tbarron/dtm/README.md

 #### no arguments
     myobj = dt()

 Create a dt object containing the current date and time.
-Effectively the same as
+This is analogous to
     myobj = datetime().now()

 #### a list of ints (year, month, day, hour, minute, second)